Open daily from 9.00 until 17.45.

 At that moment in time, Mary King’s Close was the second widest street in Edinburgh (after the Royal Mile).
 It was also an incredibly busy market street.
 So it is quite likely that malted barley would have been one of the many items for sale at The Close.
 Back then, the ‘water of life’ or ‘uisge beatha’ in Scottish Gaelic would have tasted and looked very similar to the drink that one can enjoy today.

-Less than 50 years later in 1536 monasteries were to be dissolved by royal decree.
+Less than 50 years later in 1536 monasteries received the demand to dissolve by royal decree.
 As a result, the production of whisky was transferred to more localised and make-shift operations in homes or on small farms.
 Imagining the cramped conditions people were living in in the Scottish capital, the advancement of whisky production must have slowed down immensely.
 Nevertheless, it would have been a tipple enjoyed by many on the closes.
 Watered-down or straight, whisky was believed to help away chase away negative entities or suspected spirits haunting your lodgings.

 After the English Malt Tax of 1725, most of Scotland’s distillation was either shut down or forced underground.
 Scotch whisky was hidden under altars, in graves, and in any available space to avoid the governmental clampdown.
 This was enforced by so-called excisemen, commonly known as “gaugers”.
 As a matter of fact, the poet Robert Burns trained in this profession before he focused his full attention on poetry.
 One can only imagine how some of Edinburgh’s past residents harboured some of this hidden spirit right under the noses of the authorities.
 Especially when Edinburgh was a hub of government and military activity at the time.